eisenzopf/redactomatic/README.md

 Each redactor or anonymizer takes its configuration from the parameters found in the rules.
 In general a redactor or anonymizer will expect to have a 'voice' or 'text' key containing the definitions for how to process those two modalities.
 The expected parameters for a given class however are entirely up to the class itself.

+A default set `entities` are defined in the `rules/core-defs.yml`file.
+Additional `entities `can be added in custom configuration files.
+Default `entities `can also have their definition overriden in the custom configuration files.

 ### Built-In Redactor Classes

 Redactomatic has three built-in Redactor classes.
 New redactors can be added by implementing a new sub-class of the class `redact.RedactorBase`.